-The subject parcel is the site of the former Serpa Quarry that ceased operation in approximately 2014 but has not yet been fully reclaimed; the site is currently used for cattle grazing and related low intensity agricultural uses.
-The project site is relatively steep, with an average slope of approximately 22%, and as a former quarry site, generally consists of grassland.
+The project site is relatively steep, with an average slope of approximately 22%, and generally contains grassland.
 The property is located within the Valley Habitat Plan, and the mapped Habitat Plan land cover on the property is mostly Barren, with a smaller area of Grain, Row-crop, Hay and Pasture, Disked / Short-term Fallowed in the northern portions of the property.
 The south branch of Tularcitos Creek is directly adjacent to and south of the property.